 You can also use the 312 for cross cultivating (dragging the auger sideways as you dig to thoroughly cultivate the ground)

-To make it easier, we have added a Package Deal with a 324, 307, 207 plus 3 pairs of gloves and postage and handling all included in a very special price.
+To make it easier, we have added a Package Deal with a 324, 307, 207 plus 3 pairs of gloves at a very special price.